Lewis Reimann: Author

-Reimann became known as an authority on the history of the Upper Peninsula and Gogebic Range.
+Reimann became known as an authority on the history of the Upper Peninsula and Menominee and Gogebic Ranges.
 His first book, Between the Iron and the Pine: A Biography of a Pioneer Family and a Pioneer Town was published in 1951.
 Between the Iron and the Pine contains Reimann's personal reminiscences, local folklore, and descriptions of "memorable local characters".
 With the success of his first book, Reimann wrote several other books on the region's history, including When Pine Was King (1952), Incredible Seney: The First Complete Story of Michigan's Fabulous Lumber Town (1953), Hurley—Still No Angel (1954), and The Game Warden and the Poachers (1959).

 Politics

 In his later years, Reimann also ran unsuccessfully as a candidate for mayor of Ann Arbor, Michigan in 1951.
 He ran as a Democrat and was defeated by the incumbent Republican Mayor William E. Brown Jr. He also ran unsuccessfully for a seat in the Michigan State Senate in 1954.
 He had previously served as a "dry" delegate from Washtenaw County to the 1933 Michigan Constitutional Convention to ratify the Twenty-first Amendment to the United States Constitution repealing Prohibition.